Plumsail/helpdesk-docs/source/Configuration Guide/Upgrade manager.rst

 This update can erase some of settings:

-- Notificaitons will be disabled during update.
+- Notifications will be disabled during update.
 - New tickets and comments creation will not work during update.
 - All modifications of triggers will be lost.
 You will need to configure triggers from scratch.
 - New triggers, will not use workflows by default, but you will be able to configure them to use old workflows.